Testing traps to control lovely but destructive lionfish

 “A regular supply would be nice,” said Tim Lensch, chef at Georgia Sea Grill on St. Simons Island, who said it’s been a couple of years since he’s been able to get any.
 “We started offering it because it was different and servers could give a cool story — an invasive fish that’s really good to eat.”

-Whole Foods, which offers whole lionfish for $10.99 a pound, has been able to get them sporadically over the past couple of years, said David Ventura, the company’s seafood coordinator for Florida.
+Whole Foods, which offers whole lionfish for $10.99 a pound (0.45 kilograms), has been able to get them sporadically over the past couple of years, said David Ventura, the company’s seafood coordinator for Florida.
 He said traps designed to limit bycatch have potential for an environmentally sound and reliable harvest.

 A study at reefs where lionfish had been extensively spearfished off Honduras found that there tended to be more bigger and more fertile lionfish at depths divers couldn’t reach.